 - being unsatisfied with the school system

-- as a short term intervention for a particular reason
+- as a short term arrangement for a particular reason

 - a child's unwillingness or inability to go to school